 - Steam system optimization starts with understanding the steam system, monitoring, and calculating the steam consumption.

 - The energy manager or the team leader must have a full understanding of the complete network of steam generation and utilization, steam consumption data of all equipment, and all steam flow rates.

-- Regularly calculate at least once per month the cost of per ton steam produced, daily consumption of all steam levels (High, Medium, and Low Pressure) per ton of desired product or the feed processed.
+- Regularly calculate at least once per month the cost of per ton steam produced, and daily consumption of all steam levels (High, Medium, and Low Pressure) per ton of desired product or the feed processed.
 Calculated values can be compared with the design and normal operating values.

 - It is a continuous process to balance the plant’s steam, water, and electrical power during all process conditions while avoiding steam venting, and letdown.
-For instance, process conditions and steam need to be adjusted to meet new requirements due to changes in feed composition of the process unit.
+For instance, process conditions and steam need to be adjusted to meet new requirements due to changes in the feed composition of the processing unit.
 Steam balance can be a simple spreadsheet model or a DCS graphic but commercial modeling systems are also available.